 Other Options to Consider – Schwinn 870 Alternatives

 In our research of the Schwinn 870, we found a few other similar models that may be a better option:

-- LifeSpan TR 1200i Folding Treadmill — While not as powerful as the Schwinn 870 (the motor is 0.5 CHP lower), this LifeSpan model comes with all the perks and very few of the problems.
-Only downside is the higher price tag– it’s about $350 higher (but check here)!
+- LifeSpan TR 1200i Folding Treadmill — While it does not have as powerful motor as the Schwinn 870 (the motor is 0.5 CHP lower), this LifeSpan model comes with all the perks and very few of the problems.
+Only downside is the higher price range– it’s about $350 higher (but check here)!